oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 ```

 ## Securing Spring Data Rest with OAuth 2.0

-**TIP:** use `git checkout security` to skip this section
+**TIP:** use `git checkout security` to skip this section.

 You shouldn't expose your database structure without proper authentication.
-Let's solve this creating an _[OAuth 2.0 Resource Server](https://www.oauth.com/oauth2-servers/the-resource-server/)_.
+Let's solve this creating an [OAuth 2.0 Resource Server](https://www.oauth.com/oauth2-servers/the-resource-server/).
 A resource server is a service working in the infrastructure that has no login page, and it is used to server-to-server communications.
 In other words: it needs credentials but does not handle how they are acquired.

 First, you'll need to add these dependencies: